-In our getting started guide we cover the basics of setting up accounts and creating your first posts.
-In this resource we'll move on to our top tips for building an engaged audience and spreading your messages as far as possible.
+In our getting started guide we covered the basics of setting up accounts and creating your first posts.
+In this resource we cover our top tips for building an engaged audience and spreading your messages as far as possible.

 - Before you start

 - Build up your followers

 - Re-post to boost your chances

 - Make the most of images and videos

 In this guide, we've brought together some top tips for creating and engaging social media presence for your group.
 Because most groups will use Twitter or Facebook, the examples we give for each of the tips mainly focus on these two channels.
 However, the principles apply just as much to any of the many other social media channels available.

 Be realistic about your aims